ippontech/blog-usa/posts/python-in-production-part-3-of-5.md

 ### Keep your Requirements Files Separate

 Keeping your requirements files for pip separate makes it easy to setup your environment for development mode vs. building.
 This is especially true when cloning this project onto a new machine.
-The steps in this series are to aid in the development and release of large python projects, we use a simple example here to give you the tools to build off of in the future.
+The steps in this series are to aid in the development and release of large python projects.
+We use a simple example here to give you the tools to build on in the future.

 ### Keep your Virtual Environments Separate